miketham24/miketham24/README.md

+Hey!
+I'm Michael, a 2nd year in the Business & Computer Science Program at UBC Sauder.

 - 👀 I’m interested in Front-End Development and Web3!
 - 🌱 I’m currently learning JavaScript and Smart Contract Development
 - 📫 How to reach me: thammichael20@gmail.com !